JS-Tech/gospelromont.ch/README.md

-THis was the static website of gospelromont.ch
+This was the static website of gospelromont.ch